 The Document Registry SHALL include a configuration management function to enable configuration of the grouped actors, including Metadata rules, policy, and security.
-This configuration management MAY be enabled by use of the NPFS Profile; however, the details of this mechanism is not further defined.

-The Document Registry SHALL utilize the CT - Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.
+The Document Registry SHALL be grouped with CT - Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.